a black and white photo of a building

 meteor-m2-1 Satellite

 Soon I moved to higher-resolution Meteor satellites and eventually built a right-hand circularly polarized helix antenna to receive data from the Korean GK-2A satellite.
-Each step taught me something new — orbital mechanics, signal propagation, antenna design, decoding tools, and patience.
+Each step taught me something new — orbital mechanics, signal propagation, antenna design, decoding tools, and above all, patience.

 Today, satellite signals are no longer invisible mystery streams in the sky to me.
 They are data, science, and engineering in action — and every pass still feels like a conversation with space.
 What started as curiosity has turned into a passion for listening to the world above us.